EgeKaanGurkan/simpleCustomOperatingSystem/README.md

 ## Description

-This is a simple custom operating system that is crudely names "egeOS"
+This is a simple custom operating system that is crudely named "egeOS"

 ### Progress